-There’s a lot to consider when thinking about deregistering your teenager.
+There’s a lot to consider when thinking about deregistering/withdrawing a teenager.
 Please read through the website to learn the facts around Home Education, exams, how to deregister/withdraw etc. Please note this page refers to exams in England, please check exam info for your own country.

 But…. the main question we hear is: